 Under New York state law, real property owned by colleges and universities used in supporting their educational purpose is exempt from the city's real property tax.
-This exemption will cost the city \$359.7 million in 2012 in foregone property tax revenue (often called a "tax expenditure").
-Exemptions for student dormitories and additional student and faculty housing represent 24.9 percent (\$89.5 million) of this total.
+This exemption will cost the city \$344.3 million in 2013 in foregone property tax revenue (often called a "tax expenditure").1 Exemptions for student dormitories and additional student and faculty housing represent 27.0 percent (\$93.0 million) of this total.
 Under this option, private colleges and universities in the city would make payments in lieu of taxes (PILOTs), either voluntarily or through legislation.
-A PILOT of 25 percent of the total tax expenditure would equal \$90 million.
+A PILOT of 25 percent of the total tax expenditure would equal \$86.1 million.

 As an alternative, New York State could make the PILOT payments to New York City for the colleges and universities.
 The exempt institutions would continue to pay nothing.
-This fiscal year, the state of Connecticut will reimburse local governments for 77 percent of the tax revenue foregone on tax-exempt property owned by colleges, universities, and hospitals.
+For example, the state of Connecticut is supposed to reimburse local governments for 77 percent of the tax revenue foregone on tax-exempt property owned by colleges, universities, and hospitals; however, due to budget constraints, localities were reimbursed for just 45 percent of foregone revenue in fiscal year 2010.
+Rhode Island has a similar provision, reimbursing localities for 27 percent of foregone property taxes from a broader group of nonprofit organizations.

 In 2009, Boston Mayor Menino established a task force on his city's PILOTs.
 Recommendations in the December 2010 final report include expanding the PILOTs to all nonprofits while keeping them voluntary, calculating the PILOTs based on assessed value rather than the cost of certain city services, phasing in the PILOTs, and allowing institutions credits for community benefits.
+In 2012, Boston is estimated to have received \$19.4 million in PILOT revenue from 33 institutions.